pyflies/pyflies/docs/condition-tables.md

 So, the first row will expand and then the second.

-Now, you can see that creating table of condition is easy and very powerful.
+Now, you can see that creating table of conditions is easy and very powerful.

 !!! tip